Loading...

 Liability Costs and Federal Solar Tax Credit

 The federal solar tax is a nonrefundable tax credit.
-Unfortunately, this means that tax refunds are not available if your liability is less than the tax amount.
-But the good thing is that you can rollover the remaining amount to the next year.
+Unfortunately, tax refunds are unavailable if your liability is less than the tax amount.
+But the good thing is that you can roll over the remaining amount to the next year.

 According to this section, even if you don’t have a tax liability this year, you can claim the credit for your liabilities during the last year.